LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US022/02.analysis/Readme.md

-# US006 - Create a Task
+# US22 - Add a new entry in the Agenda

 ## 2. Analysis